Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

 Note that if $M$ admits a \Folner sequence, then it is always possible to construct a \Folner exhaustion for $M$ (the author did this construction in its full glory in his thesis \cite[Lemma 2.38]{engel_phd}).

 For example, Euclidean space $\IR^m$ is amenable, but hyperbolic space $\mathbb{H}^{m \ge 2}$ not.
-Furthermore, if $M$ has subexponential volume growth\footnote{This means that there exists a point $x_0 \in M$ such that for all $p > 0$ we have $e^{-pr} \vol(B_r(x_0)) \xrightarrow{r \to \infty} 0$.}, then $M$ is amenable (this is proved in \cite[Proposition 6.2]{roe_index_1}).
+Furthermore, if $M$ has subexponential volume growth at $x_0 \in M$,\footnote{This means that for all $p > 0$ we have $e^{-pr} \vol(B_r(x_0)) \xrightarrow{r \to \infty} 0$.} then $M$ is amenable (this is proved in \cite[Proposition 6.2]{roe_index_1}; in this case a \Folner exhaustion for $M$ is given by $\big(B_{r_j}(x_0)\big)_{j \in \IN}$ for suitable $r_j \to \infty$).
 Note that the converse to this last statement is wrong, i.e., there are examples of amenable spaces with exponential volume growth.
 Further examples of amenable manifolds arise from the theorem that the universal covering $\widetilde{M}$ of a compact manifold $M$ is amenable (if equipped with the pull-back metric) if and only if the fundamental group $\pi_1(M)$ is amenable (this is proved in \cite{brooks}).

 Let $M^m$ be a connected and oriented manifold of bounded geometry.
 Then there is a duality isomorphism $H_{b, \mathrm{dR}}^m(M) \cong H_0^{\mathrm{uf}}(M; \IR)$, where the latter denotes the uniformly finite homology of Block and Weinberger.
 This isomorphism is mentioned in the remark at the end of Section 3 in \cite{block_weinberger_1} and proved explicitely in \cite[Lemma 2.2]{whyte}.\footnote{Alternatively, we could use the \Poincare duality isomorphism $H_{b, \mathrm{dR}}^i(M) \cong H_{m-i}^\infty(M; \IR)$ which is proved in \cite[Theorem 4]{attie_block_1}, where $H_{m-i}^\infty(M; \IR)$ denotes simplicial $L^\infty$-homology and $M$ is triangulated according to Theorem \ref{thm:triangulation_bounded_geometry}, and then use the fact that $H_0^\infty(M; \IR) \cong H_0^{\mathrm{uf}}(M; \IR)$ under this triangulation (for this we need the assumption that $M$ is connected).} Since we have the characterization \cite[Theorem 3.1]{block_weinberger_1} of amenability stating that $M$ is amenable if and only if $H_0^{\mathrm{uf}}(M) \not= 0$, we therefore also have a characterization of it via bounded de Rham cohomology.
 We are going to discuss this now a bit more closely.